samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 **Duration:** [Concentration](/sources/dnd/free-rules/rules-glossary#Concentration), up to 1 minute

 One creature of your choice that you can see within range makes a Wisdom saving throw.
 On a failed save, it has the [Prone](/sources/dnd/free-rules/rules-glossary#ProneCondition) and [Incapacitated](/sources/dnd/free-rules/rules-glossary#IncapacitatedCondition) conditions for the duration.
-During that time, it laughs uncontrollably if it’s capable of laughter, and it can’t end the [Prone](/sources/dnd/free-rules/rules-glossary#ProneCondition) condition on itself.
+During that time, it laughs uncontrollably if it's capable of laughter, and it can't end the [Prone](/sources/dnd/free-rules/rules-glossary#ProneCondition) condition on itself.

 At the end of each of its turns and each time it takes damage, it makes another Wisdom saving throw.
 The target has [Advantage](/sources/dnd/free-rules/rules-glossary#Advantage) on the save if the save is triggered by damage.
 On a successful save, the spell ends.